Celiac: Foods to Avoid

 • Self-basting turkeys (often injected with HVP)

-• Creamed, breaded and scalloped vegetables
+• Many creamed, breaded and scalloped vegetables

-• Some baked beans, some prepared salad mixes
+• Some prepared salad mixes

-• Commercial candies and cake decorations
+• Many commercial candies and cake decorations

 • Some ketchup and mustard